oceanhackweek/oceanhackweek.github.io/resources/prep/git.md

 ### 2. Clone the repository

 Each participant should clone the repository so they have their copy on their JupyterHub account space (and locally in the participant's computer, if desired).
-Navigate through the terminal to the folder where you want to keep {OceanHackWeek work (`cd path_to_oceanhackweek`).
+Navigate through the terminal to the folder where you want to keep OceanHackWeek work (`cd path_to_oceanhackweek`).

 ```bash
 git clone https://github.com/oceanhackweek/ohw22-proj-myprojectname.git